|

 Oil for frying

+Sugar and cinnamon as needed Boil potatoes, and peal with your fingers while they are still hot.
+Allow to cool and then pass the potatoes through a ricer.
 In a large bowl, mix riced potatoes, flour, yeast mixture, eggs, sugar, salt and lemon zest to form a smooth dough.
 Mix at first with a fork, and then use your hands to knead the dough together for several minutes, making sure it is well incorporated.
 Cover the dough loosely and allow to rise in a warm place for about ½ hour.
+Slice off about 2 tbsp of dough and roll into a short rope, about ¾ inch in diameter.
+Form the rope into a ring and twist the ends to seal the ring.
+It will look like a ribbon.
+Set aside and allow to rise again for about ½ hour.
+In a large frying pan, heat oil.
+Test the oil with a bit of dough, and fry zeppole until golden on both sides.
+Remove from pan and drain for a moment on a paper towel.

 Add cinnamon and sugar to a wide bowl.
 Roll the zeppole in the sugar and cinnamon while still hot.
 Set aside and serve hot or allow to cool and serve at room temperature.
+With Love From ItalyIf you cannot make it to Italy, we bring Italy to you~ Martedi In Arte

 This is the last month to benefit from the national initiative called Tuesday in Art where on the last Tuesday of the month you can enter a whole range of major Italian museums absolutely free.
 Participating museums include the sites of Herculaneum and Pompeii, the Archeological Museum of Naples and the Museum of Capodimonte, the Pantheon, the National Museum of Castel Sant’Angelo, the National Gallery of Modern and Contemporary Art in Rome, and the Last Supper and Museum of Palazzo Ducale in Milan, to name just a few.

-L’Unità d’Italia
+www.beniculturali.it L’Unità d’Italia

 To celebrate the upcoming 150th anniversary of the Unity of Italy, the Scuderie del Quirinale di Roma has organized an impressive exhibition to illustrate how Italian painting represented the events which between 1859 and 1861 brought about the Unification of Italy.
 Artists on display include Francesco Hayez, Giuseppe Molteni, Domenico and Gerolamo Induno and Giuseppe Sciuti among others, and one of the objectives of the exhibition is to convey popular and idyllic aspects of the fundamental battles that took place, as well as military details.
+Pick Up A Prosecco

+Give champagne the cold shoulder this year and opt for some Italian bubbly to get you into the party mood.
+Once upon a time Prosecco was regarded as Champagne’s poor Italian cousin, but it is now coming into its own as a perfect festive drink, to be enjoyed either on its own or used to create delicious cocktails such as Bellinis.
+Some say Prosecco was produced as far back as Roman times, but whether this is truth or fiction, modern, crisp, aromatic versions are a real treat.
+Italian Feasts And CelebrationsDecember is an especially magic month for visiting some of Italy’s many sagras and festivals, and taking in some of the most beautiful Christmas markets you could hope to find.
+Here are a few of the best.
+Il Natale nel Medioveo - Mercato Medievale Natalizio: Lucca, Tuscany, 10th, 11th, 12th December.
+We just love the sound of this festival which is held in Lucca’s historic center, and offers guests a fascinating insight into how Christmas was celebrated during Medieval times.
+Best of all, there is a medieval market selling all sorts of goods and products typical of the middle ages in this part of the world.
 Mercatino di Natale ‘Stella Cometa’: Torino, Piemonte, 5th - 12th December.
 The colors, perfumes and flavors of this Christmas market make it truly magical and a wander round the many pretty stalls is the perfect opportunity to pick up some gifts for friends and family, or even a few decorations for the home.
 The colored lights and the appearance of the Stella Cometta, the comet, will enchant children and grown ups alike as they nibble on local specialties and enjoy the background Christmas music.
 Kids can even hand their letter over to Father Christmas who will take a sleigh ride round town distributing candies and smiles all around.

 Eurochocolate Ski a Cortina d’Ampezzo: Cortina d’Ampezzo, Veneto, 16th - 19th Decemeber.
 Anyone lucky enough to be in the pretty mountain town of Cortina d’Ampezzo this December will be able to ski to their heart’s delight (keeping an eye open for the many famous faces that flock to the town every winter), and enjoy a veritable feast of chocolate based goodies available all over town.
 The aim of this festival is both to promote lesser known sights around Cortina d’Ampezzo and celebrate local cuisine, giving it a delicious chocolate twist.
 Steaming hot mugs of hot chocolate will be on offer in bars, cafés, chalets and even on the slopes!
+La Fiera di Santa Lucia, Bologna, 20th November - 26th December.
+This is one of Bologna’s most ancient festivals, one that dates back to Napoleonic times!
+Held at the Portico of Santa Maria dei Servi, numerous stalls are set up, and whereas it used to be more of a market in the true sense of the word, there are now many other aspects to the fair, including the possibility of picking up figures for traditional nativity scenes, sampling local gastronomic specialities, and finding out more about local artisan skills, including the production beautiful statues and nativity scenes.
+Cooking Vacations Property Of The MonthItaly On A PlateBy Germaine Stafford

 Germaine continues her roundup of what's happening in the culinary world in Italy and gives you her chef of the month, book recommendation, and a list of seasonal foods for December.
+What's in Season?
+Sea Bass

 Turkey